CTMarius/protractorStarterKit/README.md

 Structure may vary based on the project, number of pages, number of scenarios etc. Use the gherkin reference page in order to find out how to write smarter scenarios: https://cucumber.io/docs/gherkin/reference/

 ### TODO:
-- refactor selenium installation in the grunt files
 - turn username and password into command line parameters.
 - setup more example configurations.
 - add a helper functions or utils layer and page actions to enable users to write cleaner step definitions.